Take time from your visit to Tenerife to explore the peaceful haven of the Botanical Garden in Puerto de la Cruz.

 It’s a large plant that needs temperatures no lower than 12C, so in the UK you’ll mainly see it as an indoor plant.
 You could put it outside in the summer, but do remember that it doesn’t like direct sun.

-And we also saw plenty of spider plants (Chlorophytum comosum) during our visit.
-That’s a very familiar houseplant in the UK but in Puerto de la Cruz, we saw it being used as an edging plant!
+And I also saw plenty of spider plants (Chlorophytum comosum) during my visit.
+That’s a very familiar houseplant in the UK but in Puerto de la Cruz, it was being used as an edging plant!

 A Tranquil Pool